lkachury/surfs_up/README.md

 Two additional queries that we can perform to gather more weather data for June and December is to collect the summary statistics for precipitation data.

-The following code describes the working query to retrieve the June precipitation summary statistics from the date column of the Measurement table:
+The following code describes the working query to retrieve the June precipitation summary statistics:
 <br /> ![image](https://user-images.githubusercontent.com/108038989/187013894-730d1647-9139-4b01-8923-0ec887e6f91e.png)

-The following code describes the working query to retrieve the December precipitation summary statistics from the date column of the Measurement table:
+The following code describes the working query to retrieve the December precipitation summary statistics:
 <br /> ![image](https://user-images.githubusercontent.com/108038989/187013927-4d4e0e53-7bd5-48a0-8122-f6bdf5dc41ca.png)